With Nigeria said to be the 6th largest producer of cashew in the world, cashew farming is one of the most lucrative farming options in the country.

 Harvesting involves using a sharp knife to detach the apple from the nut.
 If this is not done properly, the quality of the cashew nuts will be reduced.
 You should dry the nuts on a clean surface and keep turning them frequently to ensure uniform drying.
 Avoid drying indoors to prevent decay or using a metallic surface because of rust.
 Drying usually takes a few days and the dried nuts produce a rattling sound when turned then passed to the teardrop pallet rack installations at the storage area.

 Step 4: Storage

 Generally, cashews can be stored in for 12 months or more on the condition that they are dried, the content of moisture should be no more than 8 percent, and they should be packed in sealed plastic bags.
 You can store them in jute bags and not in containers, sacks, plastics or their likes, stitch the jute bag to avoid spoilage.
-Place the bags on wooden pallets in a dry place with good ventilation.
+Place the bags on an used pallet racking in a dry place with good ventilation.
 Don’t place them on the floor to avoid moisture absorption that may spoil them.
 Leave a clearance of 0.5m between each bag for air to circulate properly, sell the nuts within the same year of harvest to avoid deterioration.

 Step 5: Marketing

 It is important that you must have developed a strong marketing channel prior to harvesting your cashew.
 You can find companies that buy them for export.
 Another option is to sell directly to foreign buyers.
 You can do this by using platforms like Alibaba to find cashew nut buyers.
 You can also advertise your product online and get distributors and suppliers to come and buy from you.